louisfoster/awesome-web-serial/README.md

 ### Terminals

 - [Windows XP -inspired web serial controller](https://webserial.app/) - Fun demonstration of a serial communication tool that resembles the UI of the Windows XP desktop.

+## Applications

+- [Adafruit ESP bootloader flashing tool](https://adafruit.github.io/Adafruit_WebSerial_ESPTool/) - "WebSerial ESPTool designed to be a web-capable option for programming ESP32-S2 boards".
+There's also a [tutorial](https://learn.adafruit.com/adafruit-metro-esp32-s2/web-serial-esptool) and [the code is available on Github](https://github.com/adafruit/Adafruit_WebSerial_ESPTool).
+- [Espruino IDE](https://www.espruino.com/ide/) - An entire web-based IDE for programming the Espruino range of boards.
+Includes built-in tutorials, guides, and the IDE even has auto-complete.

 ## Compatible Devices